markpbaggett/dltn_metadata_QA/README.md

 `python3 analyze.py -c dltn_master -f physicalDescription.form.#text -o match -m mods -s "illustrations"
 `

-#### Find If Any Records in a Collection are Missing a Particular Field (Element) with "Exists" Operation
+#### Find If Any Records in a Collection are Missing a Particular Field (Element) with "Missing" Operation
 **DC Example**: Find if any records in "*mtsu_master*" are missing a "*dc:rights*" field.

-`python3 analyze.py -m oai_dc -c mtsu_master -f rights -o exists`
+`python3 analyze.py -m oai_dc -c mtsu_master -f rights -o missing`

 **MODS Example**: Find if any records are missing a "*\location\url*".

-`python3 analyze.py -c dltn_master -f location.url -o exists -m mods`
+`python3 analyze.py -c dltn_master -f location.url -o missing -m mods`

 #### All available flags with *analyze.py*:
 * -m
 	* Specify the metadata format to retrieve from Mongo Collection
 * -o
-	* Choose operation: match, exists, or find.
+	* Choose operation: match, missing, or find.
 * -f
 	* Specify the field (Element) to search
 * -c